 Too little fluid leads to dehydration, and may also hasten heat stroke.
 Both can be fatal.
 More likely the rider will be ill enough to lose concentration and sway into the path of a car.
 Too much liquid can lead to vomiting and then dehydration, or in rare cases Hyponatremia, which is caused by too much water and too few of the required salts in the blood.

-There are bitter lessons to learn here.
+I've learned some bitter lessons.
 In 1976 I rode Gladstone to Morgan (140km from our farm) on a 41 degree day.
 Full of pride and pleasure, I did 200km to Cullulleraine the next day, and then 140km to Euston.
 The next day was Hay, 212km, or 130 miles in the old language.
 I ran out of water way short of Hay.
 I could barely ride the bike, and was lucky to survive.

 There comes a point where it is simply too hot to ride safely, regardless of how much liquid one has.
 It depends on the nature of the hills, the direction of the wind, and the temperature of the day.
 By the time I left for Horsham, the forecast for the first two days was 45 degrees, which meant I was unable to ride safely past 1pm.